DataFire/Integrations/integrations/generated/amazonaws_ecr/README.md

   region: ""
 });

-amazonaws_ecr.BatchCheckLayerAvailability({
-  "repositoryName": "",
-  "layerDigests": []
-}).then(data => {
+.then(data => {
   console.log(data);
 });
 ```

 ## Description

-Amazon Elastic Container Registry (Amazon ECR) is a managed Docker registry service.
-Customers can use the familiar Docker CLI to push, pull, and manage images.
-Amazon ECR provides a secure, scalable, and reliable registry.
-Amazon ECR supports private Docker repositories with resource-based permissions using IAM so that specific users or Amazon EC2 instances can access repositories and images.
-Developers can use the Docker CLI to author and manage images.
+<fullname>Amazon Elastic Container Registry</fullname> <p>Amazon Elastic Container Registry (Amazon ECR) is a managed container image registry service.
+Customers can use the familiar Docker CLI, or their preferred client, to push, pull, and manage images.
+Amazon ECR provides a secure, scalable, and reliable registry for your Docker or Open Container Initiative (OCI) images.
+Amazon ECR supports private repositories with resource-based permissions using IAM so that specific users or Amazon EC2 instances can access repositories and images.</p>

 ## Actions